What Do I Do When My Loneliness is Killing Me?

 Being Lonely When Surrounded By People

 If you're passionate about art or music, but everyone around you only likes sports, this can lead to loneliness because you may feel you have no one to talk to.
 If you want to discuss world news or social matters, but everyone around you avoids similar topics, you may feel like an outcast.
-You can choose to discuss your interests with those around you anyway, but no connections will be made because they simply aren't as interested.
+You can choose to discuss your interests with those around you anyway, but it is often that no connections will be made because they simply aren't as interested.

 The Downside of Social Media

 Because in the information age we can connect to anyone anywhere and at any time, we are continuously lulled into a false sense of companionship.
 We're lonelier than we've ever been, and social media is not the root cause, but a significant contributor to that.